State of Washington Classified Job Specification

 Definition

-This is the journey-level of the series and within an assigned geographical area, is responsible for independently guiding the industry in the development, implementation, and maintenance of food safety preventive control plans to prevent or significantly minimize food safety hazards and intentional contamination.
+Within an assigned geographical area, positions work under the general supervision of a unit supervisor and are responsible for assisting the industry with the development, implementation, and maintenance of food safety preventive control plans to prevent or significantly minimize food safety hazards and intentional contamination.
 Assists with and ensures compliance with the various state and federal licensing requirements for facility design, processing, sanitation, and product labeling.
-Provides expert technical assistance to the industry.
+Provides technical assistance to the industry.
 Interacts with and advises the public, industry personnel, and other government officials on public health issues with regard to food safety.

 Distinguishing Characteristics